jjahr/ffmpeg-droplet/README.md

 These are handy droplets for converting videos and photos.

 Usage:
-* Drag your input photo/video onto the droplet
+* Drag input photo or video onto droplet
-* Answer prompts (hit enter to use defaults)
+* Answer prompts
-* Output file is saved to same folder with a descriptive suffix (eg. "-scaledto720.mp4")
+* Output file is given a descriptive suffix (eg. "-noaudio.mp4") and saved to same folder as input.

 Droplets will not run unless you first install:
 * FFMPEG command line
 * ImageMagick command line
-Homebrew (http://brew.sh/) is an easy way to install this.
+See Getting Started below.

 List of Droplets:
 ==============